 When you take in to account this explanation, and his progress photos (below), it makes it much clearer how this hoof came to look like this despite receiving regular farrier care for several months prior.
 As the horizontal crack worked its way down, it eventually became loose just before I was due to come back, and the owner took the above image and sent it to me to check if all was ok, rather than asking unqualified strangers on the internet.

-On the flip side, for this other customer, many people thought that her farrier was doing a neat job, although he couldn't tell her why her horse was a bit "off"...
+On the flip side, for this customer many people thought that her farrier was doing a neat job, although he couldn't tell her why her horse was a bit "off".

-Again, I'm not here to criticize someone's work, not at all, but to the average horse person with no context this looks like a perfectly reasonable foot.
-Unless you see this...
+Again, I'm not here to criticize someone's work, not at all, to the average horse person with no context this looks like a perfectly reasonable foot, unless you see this...

-What you can see here, for those of you who can't tell by looking, is a very laminitic foot with a pedal bone that is pretty close to popping out the bottom!
-Neat doesn't always mean healthy (and unlike the owners in this audience, many farriers would have suspected the problem before even seeing that xray)!
+What you can see here is a very laminitic foot with a pedal bone that is pretty close to popping out the bottom!
+Neat doesn't always mean healthy!

-Instead, taking your opinions (insert someone complaining about how "I'm entitled to my opinion" here, also, see rebuttal piece "No, You're Not Entitled to Your Opinion" here) to social media as some form of vigilante justice, "warning" others of industry practitioners, could open yourself up to a lawsuit.
+Instead, taking your opinions (insert someone complaining about how "I'm ENTITLED to my opinion" here, also, see rebuttal piece "No, You're Not Entitled to Your Opinion" ) to social media as some form of vigilante justice "warning" others of industry practitioners could open yourself up to a lawsuit.
 IF your farrier has definitely lamed your horse, go through their insurance.
 If you haven't been able to do this, you either were silly enough to hire someone who wasn't insured, or you cannot prove that your farrier has CAUSED the problem.
 If you then take to blaming your farrier (or riding instructor, or vet, or massage therapist) anyway over social media, when they have the case history / invoices / photos etc to dispute this you may be able to be prosecuted for defamation.
-In an age where your snarky facebook post can be viewed by nearly every horse person in the area by days-end you could easily destroy someone's livelihood over night (only to find out later that your horse was foot-sore the following day because it was already borderline laminitic when the farrier arrived and the two bags of carrots you fed him to bribe him in from the paddock had tipped him over the edge because you didn't know your horse was about to founder or that carrots contain sugar).
-Furthermore, those who "share" this information on may also find themselves liable for damages (see here).
+In an age where your snarky facebook post can be viewed by nearly every horse person in the area by days-end you could easily destroy someone's livelihood over night.
+Possibly only to find out later that your horse was actually only 1 sugar cube away from foundering and it was nothing to do with your farrier after all - but hey, you're going to share that apology just as far, aren't you? ;)